 to enhance Integration and Local Development in European rural and mountain regions

 The project aims to improve knowledge about the social and economic impacts of migration processes.
 The focus is on immigration of third-country nationals (especially refugees, economic migrants, family migration (family reunification) to rural and mountain regions.
-The analysis focuses on how migration affects local development and territorial cohesion in rural and mountain areas of Europe.
-The central aim is to improve the integration of third-country nationals while promoting local development.
+The analysis focuses on the impact of migration on rural development and territorial cohesion in rural and mountain areas in Europe.
+The central objective is to improve the integration of third-country nationals while promoting local development.